 Check out your left calf.
 See an M-Dot?
 Nope?
 Then check out your right calf See one there?
 Nope?
 Well… Then chances are that either you’re a stealth Ironman finisher (and we know they exist), or it’s still up there on your triathlon bucket list of things to achieve.
-However, the year is still young and for many of you, it’s more than possible to train for and complete an Ironman in 2018.

 There’s a lot of talk and mythology attached to going long, though.
 You’d be forgiven for thinking that unless you train 30 hours a week, can afford the blingiest of TT bikes and have multiple marathon finishes already under your belt that you’re just not ready yet – and don’t get us started on the ‘I’m too fat/old/don’t look good in Lycra’ nonsense many of us beat ourselves up with.